cgi-js/cgi-js/README.md

     - Embedded Nginx (http/https/websocket)
 * Manage Embedded Database Servers (for desktop-cgi use case):
     - Embedded Mysql
+    - Embedded MongoDB
     - Embedded PgSQL
     - Working with SQLite
 * Run any executable/process based on need for application
 * Working with config.json file for simpler implementation in apps

 # Status

 In development [for allowing embedded server executables, and embedded databases]

 # Todo